Chemistry for the Life Sciences I

 - Semester 1 - 2015

-1. To introduce basic concepts in chemistry relevant to the professional practice of chemistry, environmental sciences, food technology and human nutrition
+1. discuss basic concepts in chemistry relevant to the professional practice of chemistry, environmental sciences, food technology and human nutrition

-2. To develop an understanding of the breadth, established knowledge base and applicability of chemistry
+2. understand the breadth, established knowledge base and applicability of chemistry

-3. To establish an appreciation of the central role of chemistry in science and technology
+3. appreciate the central role of chemistry in science and technology

-4. To develop an understanding and knowledge of basic key concepts central to chemical science
+4. understand and discuss basic key concepts central to chemical science

-5. To provide an understanding of the elements of chemical language, representations, structures and symbolism
+5. understand the key elements of chemical language, representations, structures and symbolism

-6. To provide introductory experience of the scientific methods employed in chemistry
+6. display an understanding of the scientific methods employed in chemistry

-7. To develop elementary skills in laboratory methods applied in analytical and experimental tasks involving chemistry
+7. demonstrate elementary skills in laboratory methods applied in analytical and experimental tasks involving chemistry

-8. To develop skills in the scientific method of conducting, reviewing and reporting experiments
+8. demonstrate skills in the scientific method of conducting, reviewing and reporting experiments

-9. To develop some understanding of the safe practice and responsibilities residing in scientific and (especially) chemically-based work
+9. display an understanding of the safe practice and responsibilities residing in scientific and (especially) chemically-based work

 The course involves study of the following topics, illustrated as appropriate with relevant examples from applicable areas: